TMJCGroup1/SafetyDuck/README.md

-# observable_peekingduck
+# ConstructionAI
 This project implements computer vision using PeekingDuck at construction sites to ensure all contruction works are done under safety condition.
 ## Features
 ### Helmet_detection
-Can detect whether construction helments are present.
+It can check whether all construction workers are wearing safety helmet in the construction site.
 ### People_detection
-Can count the number of people at a site and determine their safety status.
+It can count the number of people at a site and determine their safety status.
+Example, at least one competent safety observer must always be there when workers are engaging in working at heights.